-20 April 2024 Kant and the case for peace Three centuries after his birth, the Prussian philosopher’s arguments for a rational, clear-eyed pacifism are more relevant than ever Lea Ypi, Financial Times
+20 April 2024 Kant and the case for peace Three centuries after his birth, the Prussian philosopher’s arguments for a rational, clear-eyed pacifism are more relevant than ever.
+Lea Ypi, Financial Times

 March 4, 2024 Large language models can do jaw-dropping things.
 But nobody knows exactly why And that’s a problem.
 Figuring it out is one of the biggest scientific puzzles of our time and a crucial step towards controlling more powerful future models.
 Will Douglas Heaven, MIT Technology Review